 Psychologist, Clinical Professor

-I’m a clinical neuropsychologist and clinical professor at UBC.
-My work involves the study of cognitive difficulties in bipolar disorder and other psychiatric illnesses, and the impact of these difficulties on daily functioning.
+I’m a clinical neuropsychologist and clinical professor at UBC Psychiatry, and an investigator within BC Mental Health and Substance Use Services.
+My work involves the study of cognitive functioning in bipolar disorder and psychosis and its impact on daily functioning

 Lisa O’Donnell, PhD, MSW

 Lisa O’Donnell is an assistant professor and her work focuses on improving work outcomes for individuals living with bipolar disorder.